Where to start your adventure in Colombia: Negombo or Colombo?

 After you had a little cultural experience in Galle and climatized at the beach in Unawatuna, it is time to experience Sri Lanka’s real beach vibes around Mirissa.

-Before I describe the best places to stay (spoiler alert: Wellingama), I already share some places you can save in your google maps:
+Before I describe the best places to stay (spoiler alert: Wellingama), I will share some places you can save in Google Maps:

-- Best brownies in Sri Lanka: Crust Pizza Ahangama (yes, it’s actually a pizza place)
+- For the best brownies in Sri Lanka — Crust Pizza Ahangama (yes, it’s actually a pizza place)

-- Tapas lunch at KIP, amazing food – must try when in Wellingama
+- Tapas lunch at KIP — Amazing food, a must-try when in Wellingama

-- Docters House.
-Must go!
+- The Doctor’s House — A must-go!
 Amazing pizzas and really nice vibe with live bands.
-Go on Saturday (best before 7pm) or Wednesday.
+Go on Saturday (best before 7pm) or Wednesday

-The famous coconut hill tree of Mirissa is the one you find on every travel blog, and that probably also explains why this destination became so popular in the last years.
+The famous coconut hill tree of Mirissa is the one you find on every travel blog, and that probably also explains why this destination has become so popular in the last few years.